Introduction

 How to Apply

-A completed application must be submitted through Electronic Residency Application Service (ERAS) and received by the committee no later than December 30th.
-After we receive the completed application your file will be reviewed and you will be notified regarding the advisability of an interview.
+Applications are handled through the Electronic Residency Application Service (ERAS) provided by the Association of the American Medical Colleges (AAMC).
 Applications must be eligible for certification in Cardiovascular Disease by the American Board of Internal Medicine and must be licensed by the State of Illinois at the time they begin their fellowship.

 International Medical Graduates (Graduates of medical schools outside of the United States and Canada)